Geovation/tiler/README.md

 #### Running Tests

-A set of tests are provided that can be run using [nosetest](http://nose.readthedocs.io/en/latest/):
+A set of tests are provided that can be run using [nosetest](http://nose.readthedocs.io/en/latest/).
+Once in the root directory of the container:

 `nosetests /tiler-scripts -v`